 At the time, many family law specialists, having picked themselves up off the floor, expressed concern.
 Resolution, the organisation of family lawyers committed to taking the heat out of the divorce process, warned of a “divorce crisis”.
 It called on politicians from all backgrounds to reform what they called, outdated laws.
 Those calls have now, finally, been heeded, not least to try and ensure divorcing parents do not find their ability to continue to work together for the benefit of their children is jeopardised by a fault-based divorce process.

 Divorce law consultation

-It appears that, after a consultation, which is said to have demonstrated that there was “overwhelming support for change”, the government has finally acknowledged that reform is long overdue.
+After a 12 week consultation with family lawyers, amongst others, which is said to have demonstrated “overwhelming support for change”, the government has finally confirmed that the law will be reformed.

 We're here for you

 We have specialist family lawyers to advise on all aspects of relationship breakdown.
 This includes divorce, separation and the resolution of financial and children matters.
 For more information, please contact our Family Law Team who would be happy to advise you.